davidmreed/davidmreed.github.io/_posts/2019-01-01-locating-compound-component-fields-apex-python.md

 One of the odder corners of the Salesforce data model is the compound fields.
 Coming in three main varieties (Name fields, Address fields, and Geolocation fields), these fields are accessible *both* under their own API names and in the forms of their component fields, which have their own API names.
 The compound field itself is always read-only, but the components may be writeable.

 For example, on the `Contact` object is a compound address field `OtherAddress`.
-(There are a total of four standard Address fields spread across the `Contact` and `Account` objects).
+(There are a total of four standard Address fields spread across the `Contact` and `Account` objects, with a handful of others across `Lead`, `Order`, and so on).
 The components of `OtherAddress` are

  - `OtherStreet`
  - `OtherCity`